Search

 Steps from Life to Eagle

 The Boy Scouts of America Guide to Advancement details the requirements for each step from Life rank to Eagle rank.
 The process involves the Scout, the troop leadership, the district, and the council.
-There are steps – such as approval of projects and fundraising plans, and conducting board of beviews, which each local council is required to establish local procedures.
+There are steps – such as approval of projects and fundraising plans, and conducting board of reviews, for each local council is required to establish local procedures.

 This resource outlines the steps for the final climb from Life rank to the pinnacle rank in the Scouts BSA program, Eagle.
 Some of the steps are sequential, while other steps began early in the Scout’s advancement journey and contribute to meeting the Eagle rank requirements.